paras245/paras245/README.md

 DotNet and Angular Developer
 ----------------------------

-I am a Backend Developer an ambition learner
+I am a Backend Developer and currently learning frontend technology.
+I am an ambition learner

 * 🌍  I'm based in India
 * ✉️  You can contact me at [paraspanchal5555@gmail.com](mailto:paraspanchal5555@gmail.com)